tonypilz/singleton/README.md

  - control over constructor-arguments
  - two-phase initialization

-And although all four aspects could also be implemented in the context of the classical singleton, that implementation would be error prone and not easy read which makes it appear less favourable than the solutions offered by this library.
+And although all four aspects could also be implemented in the context of the classical singleton, that implementation would be error prone and not easy read which makes it appear less favourable than the solutions offered here.

 # Under the Hood